 The heat rejection infrastructure is concentrated in a 6,000-square-metre area that comprises hot and cold cooling water basins, powerful pumps, heat exchangers, and an induced-draft cooling tower with ten individual cells.

 The design and fabrication of the heat rejection system is part of India's procurement contributions to the ITER Project.
-Europe has excavated the site and created the concrete basins and structures; the ITER Organization is installing the equipment.
+Europe excavated the site and created the concrete basins and structures; the ITER Organization installed all the equipment.